oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/configoverrides/_index.md

 * Domain topology (cluster members)
 * Network channel listen address, port, and enabled configuration
 * Server and domain log locations
+* Default or custom file store directories when `domain.spec.dataHome` is set
 * Node Manager related configuration
 * Changing any existing MBean name
 * Adding or removing a module (for example, a JDBC module)